laminlabs/lamin-blog/docs/spatialdata.md

 :::::

-This returns all Xenium lung datasets in the instance, each with its full metadata context accessible via `.describe()`.
+This returns all Xenium datasets in the connected database that characterize the lung tissue.

 ## Loading and analyzing spatial data